FailAcademy/learning/wdp-vancouver/_lessons/week-09/01-security-deployment-hosting.md

 ## Additional Resources

-Tips on how to choose a web:
+Tips on how to choose a web host:

 - [The (Seriously) Comprehensive Guide to Choosing a Web Host](https://webdesign.tutsplus.com/tutorials/the-seriously-comprehensive-guide-to-choosing-a-web-host--cms-25430)